MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 Use the **Send Us Feedback** link to send suggestions or requests to the Information Protection team.
 Do not use this option for technical support but instead, see the [Support options and community resources](../get-started/information-support.md#support-options-and-community-resources).

 The **Export Logs** is to automatically collect and attach log files for the Azure Information Protection client if you have been asked to send these to Microsoft Support.
-They can also be used by end users to send these log files to your help desk.
+This option can also be used by end users to send these log files to your help desk.

 For diagnostic information and to reset the client, select **Run diagnostics**.
 When the diagnostics tests finish, click **Copy Results** to paste the information into an email that you can send to Microsoft Support, or end users can send to your help desk.
 When the tests finish, you can also reset the client.